ClaudioMartino/IIIF-Downloader/README.md

 python3 iiif_downloader.py -m <manifest>
 ```

-All the images of the document at the highest available size will be downloaded on your computer, named with a progressive number (`p001.jpg` et cetera).
-See the [Appendix](Appendix.md) for more information about the discovery of the sources.
+All the images of the document at the highest available size[^1] will be downloaded on your computer, named with a progressive number (`p001.jpg` et cetera).

 The manifest can be a file on your computer or a http(s) link.
 You can also use a collection of manifests: the script will recognize it and download all the files from the manifests in different directories.